Hollywood Walk of Fame: Rejected

-Numerous individuals have been selected for the Walk but rejected the honor.
-Prince rejected his inclusion twice, as he believed he wasn't ready.
-Madonna rejected her inclusion as she finds the Walk "cheesy".
-Clint Eastwood has rejected the Walk several times, this despite the Chamber reserving a spot for him outside Grauman's Chinese, as he is reportedly not interested.
-Numerous individuals have also de facto rejected their inclusion by refusing to schedule or show up for their star unveiling, including Leonardo DiCaprio, Julia Roberts, Bruce Springsteen, and Denzel Washington.
+The Chamber rejects about 85–90% of the nominations it receives each year.
+(Note: According to the Walk's FAQ, each year an average of 30 new stars are selected from 200–300 nominations.
+However, according to the Nomination FAQ, an average of 24–30 are selected from 200 nominations.)
+Rejections are not made public; however, after Kim Kardashian publicly stated her desire for a star, the Chamber clarified that her nomination would be rejected as the Walk does not honor reality stars unless they have been nominated for or won an Oscar, Emmy, Grammy, or other major award given for a performance.
+In another instance, when asked if the Walk would ever honor reality stars, the Chamber responded "Hell to the no." Another known rejection was "Weird Al" Yankovic, who was rejected eleven times before being accepted in 2017.
+A campaign to get King Kong a star was unsuccessful as well.

-The Chamber also rejects numerous nominations every year.
-These are typically not made public; however, after Kim Kardashian publicly stated her desire for a star, the Chamber clarified that her nomination would be rejected as the Walk does not honor reality stars unless they have been nominated for or win an Oscar, Emmy, Grammy, or other major award given for a performance.
+Numerous individuals have been selected for the Walk but rejected the honor, including Leonardo DiCaprio, Julia Roberts, Madonna, Bruce Springsteen, Denzel Washington, Clint Eastwood, and Prince, the latter of whom rejected it twice.
+Others, including Whitney Houston, Al Pacino, George Clooney, and Will Smith, de facto rejected their star by never scheduling an unveiling.

 Visitors

-The Walk has played an important role in making tourism the largest industry in Los Angeles County.
-According to a 2003 report by market research firm NPO Plog Research, the Walk attracts about ten million visitors annually, which is more than the Sunset Strip, Grauman's Chinese Theatre, the Queen Mary, and the Los Angeles County Museum of Art combined.
-U.S. News ranks the Walk as the third best attraction in Los Angeles, after Griffith Observatory and the Getty Center.
+Hugo Martín wrote in the Los Angeles Times that the Walk of Fame has been a significant contributor towards making tourism the largest industry in Los Angeles County.
+It attracts about ten million visitors annually, which according to a 2003 report by market research firm NFO Plog Research is more than the Sunset Strip, Grauman's Chinese, Queen Mary, and the Los Angeles County Museum of Art.
+In 2025, U.S. News ranked the Walk as the third best attraction in Los Angeles, after Griffith Observatory and the Getty Center.
+It can be accessed via car, bike, bus, tour bus, and two subway stations: Hollywood/Highland and Hollywood/Vine.

 Despite the Walk's popularity and prestige, visitors are often underwhelmed due to its perceived dirtiness, grittiness, and problems with homelessness and crime.
-The Walk has repeatedly been called the "Walk of Shame" and designated as "the world's worst tourist attraction", and while City Council members have created beautification plans, as of 2024 they have not been put into action.
+The Walk has repeatedly been called the "Walk of Shame" and "the world's worst tourist attraction"; it has also been described as "cheesy", "tacky", a "promotional gambit", and a tourist trap.